flimflam-austin/hugo-cms-test/site/content/quick_quotes/20200803-utreturningtoschool/index.md

-Interactive tool from NYT for what “Back To School” might look like: [CLICK HERE](https://www.nytimes.com/interactive/2020/07/29/us/schools-reopening-coronavirus.html)might look like: [CLICK HERE](https://www.nytimes.com/interactive/2020/07/29/us/schools-reopening-coronavirus.html)
+Interactive tool from NYT for what “Back To School” might look like: [CLICK HERE](https://www.nytimes.com/interactive/2020/07/29/us/schools-reopening-coronavirus.html)